 The collaborative program reduces by one year the usual pattern of a four-year dental surgery program and a two-year MBA program.
 Each candidate must meet the degree requirements of each program, except for a reduction in total credit hours required.
 Students will complete a total of 227.5 credit hours, which will consist of 182.5 in dentistry and 45 in management.

 Students wishing to pursue the dual program should apply to the MBA program prior to their first year of DDS study.
 Applications for the MBA program must be submitted online beginning at the School of Management MBA admissions website.
-Information and personal advisement are available at 203 Alfiero Center, North Campus.
-Information and personal advisement are available at 203 Alfiero Center, North Campus.

 For detailed information on the DDS program, visit the School of Dental Medicine's website.